wp-plugins/wordfence/readme.txt

 = Will Wordfence protect me against the Timthumb security problem? =

-The timthumb security exploit occured in 2011 and all good plugins and themes now use an updated version of timthumb (which the creator of Wordfence wrote and donated to the timthumb author) which closes the security hole that caused the problem.
+The timthumb security exploit occurred in 2011 and all good plugins and themes now use an updated version of timthumb (which the creator of Wordfence wrote and donated to the timthumb author) which closes the security hole that caused the problem.
 However we do scan for old version of timthumb for good measure to make sure they don't cause a security hole on your site.